JuliaLang/julia/doc/stdlib/base.rst

 .. function:: @allocated

    A macro to evaluate an expression, discarding the resulting value, instead returning the total number of bytes allocated during evaluation of the expression.
+   Note: the expression is evaluated inside a local function, instead of the current context, in order to eliminate the effects of compilation, however, there still may be some allocations due to JIT compilation.
+This also makes the results inconsistent with the ``@time`` macros, which do not try to adjust for the effects of compilation.

 .. function:: EnvHash() -> EnvHash